nocturnalbeast/Iosvmata/README.md

 [ios-build]: https://github.com/be5invis/Iosevka/blob/main/doc/custom-build.md
 [NFP]: https://github.com/ryanoasis/nerd-fonts/releases/latest

+## Oneshot Build

+For an instant build, you can use the script `run.sh`, which will do the steps explained in the previous section in one go.

 ## Thanks to

 * [Pragmasevka][]: This project is pretty much a fork of Pragmasevka.
 So massive